RAF Fylingdales: Cold War

 although the site became operational on 17 September 1963.
 It became a local tourist attraction as a result.

-Between 1989 and 1992, Raytheon, the US defence contractor, completed a contract that saw the domes replaced by the current tetrahedron ('pyramid') structure, housing the AESA phased array radar.
+Between 1989 and 13 November 1992, Raytheon, the US defence contractor, completed a contract that saw the domes replaced by the current tetrahedron ('pyramid') structure, originally housing the AN/FPS-126 AESA phased array radar system.
 The site is 250 m above sea level and the structure is nine floors high rising from its ground level to 120 ft high.

+The radar system was upgraded in 2007 by Boeing to the Raytheon AN/FPS-132 Upgraded Early Warning Radar (UEWR).

 National Missile Defence

 In the late 1990s, the United States decided to pursue a National Missile Defense plan fully, and RAF Fylingdales attracted further publicity.
 To improve tracking capabilities (for launches from Africa and the Middle East) the United States wanted the use of Fylingdales as part of its NMD network.
 After receiving a formal request from the US, the British Government agreed to its use as an NMD tracking facility.
 The decision was criticised, because the proposed NMD system was solely for US benefit.

 According to the BBC, The Independent reported that the British Government secretly agreed to the US request to station NMD missile interceptors at Fylingdales Moor in late 2004.
 This has subsequently been denied by the Ministry of Defence.
 The £449 million upgrade for RAF Fylingdales to become an NMD tracking facility was undertaken by Boeing, with Raytheon as the major subcontractor.